 The classes are a follow on from our introductory course to help understand the clinical thinking of Dr Wang Ju-Yi and the application of the theory.
 As you can see from the testimonials below from a previous course, this presents a great opportunity to deepen knowledge of physiology and pathology as well as a clear means to understand the clinical reasoning of Dr Wang Ju-Yi.

-We will cover the following topics and systems on the last Friday of the month* at 9am UK time:
+We will cover the following topics and systems on Friday mornings at 9 am UK time on these dates:

 27 February : Respiratory (Cough)